-In C++, the typedef keyword is used to create aliases for existing data types, to enhance code readability and maintenance.
+In C++, the keyword typedef is used to create aliases for existing data types, to facilitate code readability and maintenance.

-Additionally, they improve readability and also facilitate portability across platforms (for example, by creating aliases for variable types with different names).
+Besides improving readability, it also facilitates portability between platforms (for example, by creating aliases for variable types with different names)

 Basic Syntax